 All of that, I ended up sharing a house with another five blokes in a Victorian house.
 This could be interesting.
 And I’ve got the gym schedule back on track.

 It has been a very long month, no, very long months.
 They have been occupying my focus to just get those sorted—as they should.
 Things are slowly getting into their places.
-It just feels that I have just got to the point that I could relax and get to know the city and the States a little bit more.
+It just feels that I have just gotten to the point where I could relax and get to know the city and the States a little bit more.